nbuggia/baron-blog/README.md

 * Document SEO tips & tricks
 * Add 'publish' task to the rake file
 * Add support for Author pages
+* Add a sitemap template
+* Render article attributes as content name/ value pairs in the header
+* Incorporate 'getting started' into the default content for the blog
+* Setup a sample blog on a custom domain, host on heroku.

 ##Namesake